School Info, Enrollment & Policies

 - Payments received by credit card will be refunded to the credit card account in the amount of the refund within 60 days of the initial charge.

 - Payments that include Federal Pell Grants or other Federal Direct Loans require completed registration for the semester, signed promissory notes, and Entrance interviews with the College.
 If payment by financial aid results in a credit balance on the student’s statement, the student must wait until the college receives funds from the originating bank or the federal government before a refund is processed.
 The same process is required for alternative loans and funding sources outside of Berklee Online.
-Students should contact the Office of Financial Aid for inquiries regarding grants or loan statuses by emailing firstname.lastname@example.org, or calling 800-BERKLEE (800-237-5533).
+Students should contact the Office of Student Financial Services for inquiries regarding grants or loan statuses by emailing firstname.lastname@example.org or calling 617-747-2146 ext.
+4.

 Students should contact the Finance Department for assistance in calculating a refund.